ianhyzy/blog.ian.gay/_drafts/big-gmail-post.md

 These auto-imports are not exposed anywhere in Gmail, they're in Contacts, and they're just called Other Contacts, with no obvious connection to Gmail unless you know what to look for.
 Many users don't go into Contacts much (or ever!) because they don't need to - they rely on Autocomplete!

-My suggestion for this would be tto auto-update the autocomplete contact when the source user is updated (I'm surprised this isn't the default behavior).
+My suggestion for this would be to auto-update the autocomplete contact when the source user is updated (I'm surprised this isn't the default behavior).

+## A Vision for email that's a decade old
+The fundamentals of Gmail haven't changed since it was released - this is mostly good!
+Email is the only really standard digital communication tool that everyone has and works for billions of people.
+On the other hand, the way people use email has changed a lot, and the feature additions to Gmail have not kept up with